‘We’re Fucked’: Vladimir Putin’s ‘Great’ Russia Plan Just Went Up in Smoke in Lyman

-A day after Vladimir Putin summoned top officials to bask in the supposed glory of “great” Russia stealing Ukrainian land with sham referendums, his boasts fell apart in spectacular fashion on the battlefield as even pro-Kremlin sources confirmed Russian troops were encircled and a key city deemed part of Russia was actually in Ukrainian hands.
+A day after Vladimir Putin summoned top officials to bask in the supposed glory of “great” Russia stealing Ukrainian land with sham referendums, his boasts fell apart in spectacular fashion on the battlefield as Russia’s defense ministry was forced to admit a key city deemed part of Russia was now in Ukrainian hands.

+“In connection with the creation of a threat of encirclement, the allied troops were withdrawn from the settlement of Krasny Lyman to more advantageous lines,” the defense ministry said Saturday in a statement published by RIA Novosti.

+The retreat came after thousands of Russian troops in the area were urged to surrender.

 “Military personnel of the Russian Federation!
 Ukrainian defense forces have captured Lyman.
 Further resistance is futile, you are surrounded.
 To surrender, you need to go to the nearest road or settlement, lay down your arms, wait for a representative of the Armed Forces of Ukraine and surrender with your hands up… Remember: your government does not need you.
 To them, you are cannon fodder,” the Ukrainian military said in a message blared for Russian troops in the strategic city.